 Dr. Spritzer is currently an Assistant Professor of Organ at The University of Oklahoma, one of comparatively few women to hold such a post.

 With a busy concert schedule for 2017 that will take her from California all the way to Germany (www.daminspritzer.com for updates) and a third album scheduled by her label (www.ravencd.com) to be released, we were grateful or the opportunity to learn more about one of America’s most talented Organists and learn a little more about her with these 15 questions:

-3. What is your favorite city?
-Oh, I love Paris, France!
+3. What is your favorite city? is it legal to buy viagra in dubai Oh, I love Paris, France!
 I love Europe and that’s one of the most fabulous things about being a concert organist: traveling to incredible cities and playing instruments that have been part of history that are still stunning to play and hear today.

 4. What is your favorite season?
 I love fall, but I love winter almost as much.
 And spring is beautiful.
 But summer can go hang.

 5. What is your astrological sign?
 Scorpio/Sagittarius.
 Water and fire.
 Doubtless much to the chagrin of my beloveds.

 6. Who has been the most positive influence on your life?
 I have been gifted with incredible people who have shaped and molded me, but I would have to say my parents.
 And musically, that goes back to kindergarten, when the teacher called them and said she thought they needed to know that their tiny little girl wouldn’t leave the classroom piano alone, and could they consider purchasing one for their home for her?

 7. What trait do you find most attractive in other people?
 That’s a double-sided coin.
 I would say passion, combined with compassion.
 We need vision and drive, but also empathy and each other.

 8. What is something most people don’t know about you (hobby or secret talent)?
 I play the violin and sing soprano.
 And I read science fiction voraciously.